 The school plans to admit 180 girls unless the net capacity figure indicates otherwise.
 Only girls who attain the required standard in the arrangements for selection by reference to ability and aptitude will be eligible to be considered for admission to the school.
 Admission to the school is determined by the Governors.
 The school's assessment arrangements will be conducted by Wirral Local Authority.

 The assessment is based upon the results of two tests.
-They have been designed to predict pupils' potential performance at secondary school and are based on the Year 5 primary curriculum.
+They have been designed to predict pupils' potential performance at secondary school.